Mookaneri Lake: Fishing

 The lake is a source of groundwater recharge for the surrounding areas.
 The lake has a few varieties of fish, such as rohu, catla kendai and kuruvai.
-Fishing is carried out by local fishermen and enthusiasts.
-The coracles of the fishermen are a part of the beautiful lake.
+The local fisherman's boats are coracles.

 Environmental concerns

 During Vinayaka Chaturthi every year there is rampant pollution and damage caused to Mookaneri by the immersing of idols.
 The idols' toxic wastes can persist in water for ten years and spread from one body of water to another, harming rivers and lakes.
 The impact can endure up to 100 years when combined with other harmful substances.
 Salem Citizen's Forum, a collective of urban citizens resurrected the lake at an outlay of Rs.
 87 Lakh under the public initiative.
 The Forum began work at Mookaneri in May 2010 after many pleas to the district administration failed to evoke a response.